-Engagement, Outreach, and Inclusion (20 points)-- The degree to which end-users or potential end-users of the proposed outcomes participate in project planning and implementation and/or will be targeted by the project outreach components; Degree to which investigators ensure that relevant priority audiences have the opportunity to contribute to, learn about and benefit from project outcomes through the development of an effective, thoughtful outreach plan.
+Engagement and Outreach (20 points) -- The degree to which end-users or potential end-users of the proposed outcomes participate in project planning and implementation and/or will be targeted by the project outreach components; Degree to which investigators ensure that relevant priority audiences have the opportunity to contribute to, learn about and benefit from project outcomes through the development of an effective, thoughtful outreach plan.

 - Do investigators effectively and meaningfully engage relevant partners at various points throughout the course of the project?
-Relevant partners may include extension/outreach specialists, end-users, resource managers, community organizations, etc. - Have appropriate partners been identified and included in full proposal development, or have they expressed support/commitment to engage in the proposed research activities? - Does the proposal contain a thoughtful and thorough outreach plan that ensures priority audiences will have the opportunity to access, learn about, utilize, and benefit from project outcomes? - Does the proposed work contribute to the advancement of knowledge and understanding of topics relevant to populations disproportionately impacted by environmental change?
+Relevant partners may include extension/outreach specialists, end-users, resource managers, community organizations, etc. - Have appropriate partners been identified and included in full proposal development, or have they expressed support/commitment to engage in the proposed research activities? - Does the proposal contain a thoughtful and thorough outreach plan that ensures priority audiences will have the opportunity to access, learn about, utilize, and benefit from project outcomes?